ternaus/ternaus.github.io/_posts/2021-12-15-Albumentations.markdown

 * Improved test coverage
 * Added linters, formatters, improved Docstrings and Readme

-We added several [Jupiter notebooks with examples](https://albumentations.ai/docs/examples/) on how to use the library.
+We added several [Jupyter notebooks with examples](https://albumentations.ai/docs/examples/) on how to use the library.
 We also added an [example of how to move from Torchvision to Albumentations](https://albumentations.ai/docs/examples/migrating_from_torchvision_to_albumentations/) in a few lines of code.

 **November 28, 2018**, Alexander added "multi-target" functionality.
 It allowed applying the same transform to a set of images, masks, and bounding boxes.
 We added a [jupyter notebook](https://albumentations.ai/docs/examples/example_multi_target/), and later, in 2020, I wrote a separate [blog post](https://medium.com/pytorch/multi-target-in-albumentations-16a777e9006e) on the topic.